The official blog of the Lung Institute.

 Eating a healthy diet and getting plenty of exercise have been proven to help people with COPD enjoy a better quality of life.
 Too much salt can worsen COPD and heart problems, so try seasoning your food with herbs instead.
 Gentle exercises like yoga, walking and Tai Chi are excellent options for people in any stage of COPD with limited mobility.

-Combining lifestyle changes, medications and alternative therapies, like stem cell therapy, can help you live a more active life.
+Combining lifestyle changes, medications and alternative therapies, like cellular therapy, can help you live a more active life.
 COPD prognosis and life expectancy vary; however, from stage 1 COPD to stage 4 COPD, these treatment options are available.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about your stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about your cellular therapy options, contact us at (800) 729-3065.